 Las Vegas has been the biggest party on earth for nearly 90 years now, although the entertainment has seen a lot of change since then.
 Gone are the dancing girls and the smoky jazz bars, replaced by sold-out mega star residencies, dazzling drag queens and more acrobats than you can shake a stick at.
 Vegas always knew how to live it up, but now it’s making sure that people from all walks of life are equally welcome at the party; with LGBTQ+ events no longer limited to separate bars but held in many of the major hotels and casinos based on the famous Strip.

 As we all know, what happens in Vegas, stays in Vegas, so it’s a great place to really let go and just be your fabulous self.
+Like in 666 casino, you don’t have to hide, just do what you like!
+Gambling of course!
+Spread out your wings and have fun!
 Whether that’s suave and sophisticated or covered in glitter, there is something for everyone.
 But where do you start?
 Take a look at our quick guide to some of the top hot spots for drinking, dancing, and Vegas-dreaming.

 It wouldn’t be a trip to Las Vegas without sampling the casinos.
 With most of the big casinos lining the Strip now advertising their LGBTQ+ friendly nature, there’s no reason not to pop in and see if your fortune is awaiting you inside.
 Caesar’s Palace and the Mandalay Bay – or the Mandalay Gay as it’s become known in certain circles – are both spectacular hotels that will make you feel welcome.
 Vegas has always been particularly welcoming to the LGBTQ+ community, even when the rest of the country wasn’t.
 There were popular gay bars as far back as the 1950s and ’60s, which was a famous era in Sin City.